-This policy is based on ISO 27001:2013 the recognised international standard for information security.
-This standard ensures that the organisation complies with the following security principles:
+This policy is based on ISO 27001:2013 the recognized international standard for information security.
+This standard ensures that the organization complies with the following security principles:

 - Confidentiality: all sensitive information will be protected from unauthorised access or disclosure;

 - Integrity: all information will be protected from accidental, malicious and fraudulent alteration or destruction; and,

 - Availability: Information services will be available throughout the times agreed with the users and be protected against accidental or malicious damage or denial of service.

 F society is committed to ensuring that all these aspects of information security are complied with to fulfill its statutory functions.

 Compliance with F society security policies and procedures is mandatory for all personnel.

 The Chief Executive Officer (CEO) approves this policy.
 The Information Security Forum (ISF) has the responsibility for ensuring that the policy is implemented and adhered to.